bradfordharrison2606/blog/_posts/2024-08-08-EmblemCelica.md

 <details>
 <summary> Explanation </summary>

 Remember earlier how I said Holy Stance wasn't anything special?
-That goes out the window because its upgraded versions <b>Holy Stance+ and Holy Stance++</b> are incredibly useful for 2 Reason.
+That goes out the window because its upgraded versions <b>Holy Stance+ and Holy Stance++</b> are incredibly useful for 2 Reasons.
 1) The increase in reflected damage.
 2) By the time you have access to these skills via completing Celica's Paralogue, almost every single generic enemy in Main Story Chapters is Corrupted.
 This means Holy Stance will be activating constantly during the Enemy Phase.
 I'd avoid putting this on Mages as they are always squishy but this skill is worth putting on bulkier units who see a lot of Enemy Phase combat, to give them some extra damage. <br><br>

 Resonance upgrades to <b>Resonance+</b> and while I wish the damage boost was bigger, +3 Damage at the same cost of -1 HP is still solid.
 Though as before, be careful with this skill as that HP penalty can leave you with just enough HP that an enemy could kill you.